2007–08 Notre Dame Fighting Irish men's basketball team: Statistics

 As a team, Notre Dame averages over 80 points per game and have a 45.9% field goal percentage.
-Top scorer, Luke Harangody, averages over 20 points and 10 rebounds per game, a double-double.
+Top scorer Luke Harangody averages over 20 points and 10 rebounds per game, a double-double.
 At the end of the regular season, he led the Big East in scoring.
-Additionally, he was second in the conference in rebounding and led the league in each category during conference play.
-Besides Harangody, two other players average over 10 points per game, Kyle McAlarney and Rob Kurz.
+Additionally, he was second in the conference in rebounding, and led the league in each category during conference play.
+Two other players average over 10 points per game, Kyle McAlarney and Rob Kurz.
 McAlarney also leads the conference in three-point field goal percentage.
 Thirteen players have accumulated statistics in games for the Irish.